WWE News: WWE Tweets Out Huge Title Match For ‘Survivor Series’ But Quickly Deletes It

 WWE brought about one of the most criticized main events in its history on Sunday night with the ending of Hell in a Cell.
-The fact that a match inside the cell saw a finish consisting of a “referee stoppage” did not sit well with fans, and it has brought the hammer down on Seth Rollins and Bray Wyatt.
-All of that negative backlash could be the reason that the announced Survivor Series title rematch was cancelled without much notice.
+The fact that a match inside the cell saw a finish with a “referee stoppage” did not sit well with fans, and it has brought the hammer down on Seth Rollins and Bray Wyatt.
+All of that negative backlash could be the reason that the announced Survivor Series title rematch was canceled without much notice.

-The WWE Universal Title Match didn’t go very well in front of the entire crowd and they made their feelings known.
-There was a lot of booing happening after the finish and fans chanted for “AEW” as well as wanting to get a refund, but nothing ever came of that whole ordeal.
+The WWE Universal Title Match didn’t go very well in front of the entire crowd, and they made their feelings known.
+There was a lot of booing happening after the finish and fans chanted “AEW” as well as wanting to get a refund, but nothing ever came of that whole ordeal.

 The day after the match ended with a referee stoppage, WWE tweeted out a rematch for one of its next major pay-per-view events.
-Even though Crown Jewel will take place first later this month, they announced a major Universal Title rematch for Survivor Series which is set to take place on November 24, 2019.
+Even though Crown Jewel will take place first later this month, they announced a major Universal Title rematch for Survivor Series, which will take place on November 24.

 It’s not surprising that this match was made after the non-finish at Hell in a Cell, but WWE may have already changed their mind.